Follow us on facebook

 The Pre-Raphaelites

-Ed Glinert, official Manchester tour guide and author of Penguin’s Manchester Compendium, leads this fascinating fact-filled tour around the gallery’s best loved Victorian paintings.
+Only Ed Glinert, official Manchester tour guide and Arts Society lecturer, can reveal the mysteries and symbolism of the gallery’s best loved Victorian paintings.

 The Pre-Raphaelites were Britain’s most important art school.
 They were aesthetes and zealots determined to bring honesty, drama and colourful vitality to staid Victorian painting.